smarthkatyal/CyclomaticComplexity/README.md

 Hey!
-This repository contains the server code for the chat server assignment.
+This repository contains the server code for the rest based distributed computing task.
 This readme contains information about **dependencies and how to run the program** The code was written using **Python 3.5**

 >#### <i class="icon-upload"></i> Submission details: